digital-land/specification/content/specification/development-plan.md

       name: development plan document
       fields:
           - field: reference
+            description: An unique identifier for this record (for example, xyz-123-abc)
           - field: name
+            description: The name of this document
           - field: description
+            description: Brief description of this document
           - field: development-plan
+            description: The code for the particular development plan (for example, dorcester-new-local-plan)
           - field: document-type
             dataset: development-plan-document-type
+            description: The code for this document type (for example new-report)
           - field: documentation-url
+            description: The webpage where you can find this document
           - field: document-url
+            description: The URL of the actual document
           - field: notes
+            description: Optional notes
           - field: organisation
+            description: The code for the responsible organisation (for example, local-authority-eng:BST)
           - field: entry-date
           - field: start-date
           - field: end-date